toddcf/code-snippets/git/git-essentials.md

 "Version control" and "source control" are the same thing.

+Version control allows multiple versions of a codebase to exist.
+New versions can be experimented with without breaking existing versions, and multiple developers can work on separate parts of the codebase without overwriting each others' work.

 Git is a "DVCS," which stands for "Distributed Version Control System."
+This means that the entire codebase -- including its full version history -- is mirrored on every developer's computer.

 Although Git is mandatory for working on collaborative projects, it is also highly recommended that you use it on solo projects, too.